 Radio 1 can't play the song on the breakfast show or during their afternoon drive time slot - when kids are most likely to be listening.

-suppose.
 The only other part noticably cut was the 2 ejaculation scenes, which I believe were also cut in the BBFC version.
 Congratulations to sky movies for showing blow jobs and shagging on television.
 Whatever will we get next?
-Proper porn on
+Proper porn on the subscription

 It does beggar belief that they can show this sort of material on a normal movie channel, but will not let stronger material on subscription porn channels.
 Something is going to have to give soon

 I have a query and I was wondering if any Melon Farmers could help me out.
 It's something that I've been looking to find out about for the longest time.
 I've done some pretty exhaustive searches on the internet and I've yet to find any